husamhilal/CloudClue/content/posts/azure-managed-identity-storage-access/index.md

 ```

-As you noticed from the script-snippet above that there was no credentials/passwords/passphrases/secrets/keys/certificates exposed.
+As you noticed from the script-snippet above that there was no credentials, passwords, passphrases, secrets, keys or certificates exposed.
 That's a big advantage of using managed identities, especially when storing scripts in code repository 😉 Think about it as the **password-less infrastructure experience**.
-That's the beauty of Azure Managed Identities!
+That's the beauty of Azure Managed Identity!

-> **Note** The same approach is achievable through Azure CLI.
+> **Note**: The same approach is achievable through Azure CLI.
 You'll just need to use the equivalent commands.

 I hope this was a help introduction to start leveraging managed identities in your scripts.